Anti-$\mathcal{PT}$ Transformations And Complex Non-Hermitian $\mathcal{PT}$-Symmetric Superpartners: Probabilistic Interpretation of PT-SUSY-QM: -Inner Product, -Conjugation and Unitarity

-With respect to SUSY QM formalism, we know that supersymmetric eigenfunctions consist of a complete set and are orthonormal.
-Obviously, the $\mathcal{PT}$-supersymmetric eigenfunctions (20) posse also these properties.
-However, the coordinate-space inner product needs to redefine in such a way that the complex conjugation is replaced by the $\mathcal{APT}$ conjugation as,
+With respect to SUSY-QM formalism, we know that supersymmetric eigenfunctions consist of a complete set and are orthonormal.
+Obviously, the $\mathcal{PT}$-SUSY eigenfunctions (22) posse also these properties.
+However, the coordinate-space inner product needs to redefine in such a way that the Hermitian inner product is replaced by the $\mathcal{APT}$-inner product as,